Agree with our rating?

-Mid-to-high risk merchants are offered two-year contract which automatically renews for 1 year.
+Mid to high-risk merchants are offered a two-year contract that automatically renews for 1 year.
 This includes an early termination fee of $495, which is voided after the completion of the initial contract period.
 This contract includes two-tiered pricing for mid-qualified and non-qualified merchants.
 Mid-qualified merchants are offered a rate as low as 2.49% for all transactions.
-High risk merchants are charged a gateway fee of $15 per month and $0.25 per transaction.
+High-risk merchants are charged a gateway fee of $15 per month and $0.25 per transaction.
 ACH debit transactions include a $15 monthly fee and 2.50% per transaction.
 All merchants, whether mid-qualified or non-qualified are subject to a $45 chargeback fee, well above the industry standard of $25.
-Other fees and terms may vary depending on the severity of the merchant’s risk.
+Other Soar Payments fees and terms may vary depending on the severity of the merchant’s risk.

-Merchants who fit the company’s low risk qualifications are offered month-to-month contracts with interchange-plus pricing.
-The rate for this pricing model are 0.05% without any interchange markup for swiped and keyed-in transactions.
-A merchant on-file fee or $10 per month, monthly minimum processing threshold of $25, low risk gateway costs of $10 per month/$0.10 per transaction, and PCI non-compliance fee of $19.95 per month are also applicable.
-Low risk merchants pay a chargeback fee of $15 as opposed to the $45 charged to mid-to-high risk merchants.
+Merchants who fit the company’s low-risk qualifications are offered month-to-month contracts with interchange-plus pricing.
+The rate for this pricing model is 0.05% without any interchange markup for swiped and keyed-in transactions.
+A merchant on-file fee or $10 per month, monthly minimum processing threshold of $25, low-risk gateway costs of $10 per month/$0.10 per transaction, and PCI non-compliance fee of $19.95 per month are also applicable.
+Low-risk merchants pay a chargeback fee of $15 as opposed to the $45 charged to mid to high-risk merchants.

 Virtual Terminal and Payment Gateway Pricing

-In addition to its storefront payment processing services, Soar Payments also dedicates a portion of its website that advertises its virtual terminal and payment gateway services.
-The company charges a gateway fee of $15 per month and $0.25 per transaction to mid-to-high risk merchants while low risk merchants are charged $10 per month and $0.10 per transaction in addition to the company’s standard rates.
+In addition to its storefront payment processing services, Soar Payments also dedicates a portion of its website to advertising its virtual terminal and payment gateway services.
+The company charges a gateway fee of $15 per month and $0.25 per transaction to mid to high-risk merchants while low-risk merchants are charged $10 per month and $0.10 per transaction in addition to the company’s standard rates.